espsrc/databeers/README.md

 ## Event Highlights
 - 📆 Date: November 22nd - 23rd, 2023
-- 📫 Submission deadline:  November 6th
+- 📫 Submission deadline:  November 9th
 - 🔆 Notification of acceptance: November, 10th
 - 📌 Location: Circular Zone at the Palacio de Congresos de Granada, Granada, Andalucía, Spain
 - 📊 Presentation Format: 10-minute of a awesome talk + 5 minutes for questions
-- ⏳  Hours of the event: 12-2pm and 4-6pm (TBC)
+- ⏳  Hours of the event: 12-2pm and 4-6pm
 - ⚙️ [Event Repository](https://github.com/espsrc/databeers)

+## Registration
+Register your attendance!
+The DataBeers event is part of the I Congreso de IA de Andalucía.
+Register to the I Congreso de IA de Andalucía [here](https://event.meetmaps.com/7368549937/es/registration)
+We also ask you to register in particular to the DataBeers event [here](https://www.tickettailor.com/events/databeersgranada/1025124)

+## Preliminary agenda
+TBC

 ## Call for Abstracts